 Answering these types of questions will help you put things in perspective and give you a clear idea of what you want to happen with your condo investment.

 Naturally, majority of millennials invest in starter condos, which are usually smaller, affordable, and are located near a busy business center.
 These condos, which range from studios to one-bedroom units, will come with basic amenities.

 If you’ll be on the hunt for one, choose a condo that will fit your lifestyle requirements.
 It should be located in a nice neighborhood, accessible to certain establishments like banks, supermarkets, convenience stores, restaurants, and recreational space (ex. park), and is commuter and transport friendly.
 If you’re looking to put the condo for rent after your purchase, you need to make sure the condo you’ll own will also appeal to prospective renters in the future.

-A huge part of the waiting game in property buying is spent on getting a home loan approved.
+Getting a home loan approved is a huge part of the waiting game in property buying.
 Having a financial profile that will set your credibility as a financially-capable, responsible borrower opens you to several home financing options.
 Moreover, having access to many home financing options allows you to choose the best one that works for you.

 Almost all condo developers offer in-house financing, with some coming with more relaxed requirements.
 However, they might come with higher interest rates.
 Banks, though they typically have stricter requirements, offer more affordable rates.
 Some financial institutions come with fixed-interest terms of up to five years, which will be good for your home buying fund.